Vizconde murders: Result of the reinvestigation

 The findings also point to another set of suspects, namely Dong Villadolid and his brother Bing.
 The Villadolid brothers were mentioned by a certain Rhoda Pujanes alias Dang, who claimed she overheard Villadolid and his friends, including Miguel Rodriguez and Michael Gatchalian (both co-accused of Webb), talking about the massacre during a pot session in 1991.
 Dang claimed to have heard Dong Villadolid shouting at the top of his voice, saying they had raped and killed a certain Maria (presumed to be Maria Carmela Vizconde) and other persons.
 She also said that Bing was accosting Ging Rodriguez on why he had to stab and kill a young girl.
 De Lima believed Dong Villadolid is the same person as Dong Ventura, one of the co-accused who fled to the US following the massacre.
 Another accused, Joey Filart also fled to the United States.
 De Lima said they could still go after Filart and Ventura, as well as the Villadolid brothers, since the prescriptive period of 20 years for homicide does not apply to them because they were abroad.
 One team uncovered “Black Maria,” a woman whom one witness said had told him she was with Webb's group inside the Vizconde home and saw the crime take place.
 “She admitted to knowing Webb and company but denied knowledge of the Vizconde massacre,” NBI Death Investigation Division head Romulo Asis said.
 De Lima said it was possible that it was Black Maria who was in the Vizconde home and not Jessica Alfaro, the NBI's star witness during the trial.

 Although Webb's group can no longer be retried because of double jeopardy, De Lima said the purpose of the reinvestigation was to “uncover the truth” and bring closure to Lauro Vizconde.

 In popular culture

-The massacre and surrounding events were depicted in the 1993 film The Vizconde Massacre Story (God Help Us!) starring Kris Aquino as Carmela Vizconde.

-A second movie, The Untold Story: Vizconde Massacre II May The Lord Be With Us, was released in 1994 and starred Vina Morales as Carmela and Joko Díaz as an assailant.
-The film claims to have been based on new evidence from the then-ongoing trial.
+Prior to the 1995 trial, the massacre and its surrounding events were already depicted in two films written and directed by comic book writer Carlo J. Caparas: The Vizconde Massacre: God, Help Us!
+(1993), starring Kris Aquino as Carmela Vizconde, and The Untold Story: Vizconde Massacre II – May the Lord Be with Us!
+(1994), starring Vina Morales as Carmela and Joko Diaz as an assailant.